 Where I stayed in Chiang Rai:

 My main consideration when it came to my lodging in the city was the proximity to the city center.
 Most of the chain hotels are situated in the outskirts so those were a no for me.
 I ended up staying at Mercy Hostel, located just behind Wat Jet Yot in the city center.
 From there, it’s an easy 5 to 10 minute walk to the clock tower and the Saturday Walking Street.
 They charged only 800 Baht for a private airconditioned room with double bed.
-You can book this hostel here.
+You can book this hostel here and compare for the best prices.